Click here for the 2019 Better Buildings: Better Business Conference.

 Contributions to the legacy scholarship will support the growth and development of the Wisconsin Better Buildings: Better Business Conference by increasing its capacity to make the event accessible to a larger number of participants.
 One hundred percent of your contribution to the scholarship program goes directly to providing scholarships to the conference.
 For U.S. taxpayers, your contribution is fully tax-deductible.
 Donate to the Better Buildings: Better Business Conference Legacy Scholarship today.

 Legacy scholarships are designed for post-secondary education students or new trade contractors entering the industry of building performance.
-The application deadline is Jan 17, 2018.
+The application deadline was Jan 1, 2018.

 The following information is considered when selecting scholarship recipients: